Skip to Main Content

 • Banks: $2,000 loans may also be available from banks.
 Some may even offer an interest rate discount if you're already a customer.

-• Credit unions: You typically must be a member of a credit union to get a loan with one, but qualification criteria may be more lenient relative to a loan from a bank.
+• Credit unions: You typically must be a credit union member to get a loan with one, but qualification criteria may be more lenient relative to a loan from a bank.
 In addition to regular loans, many credit unions offer payday alternative loans (PALs) for amounts up to $2,000.
-These are an especially good option if you have fair or bad credit as rates are capped at 28%, and they're designed for borrowers who struggle to be approved for credit.
+These are an especially good option if you have fair or bad credit, as rates are capped at 28% and designed for borrowers who struggle to be approved for credit.

 Learn More: Where Can I Get a Personal Loan?